How Independent Insurance Agencies Can Recruit Top Talent

-Whether you’re looking to hire a new producer or office staff, recruiting talent is one of the greatest challenges currently faced by independent insurance agencies.
+Whether you’re looking to hire a new producer or office staff, recruiting insurance agents and other agency talent is one of the greatest challenges currently faced by independent insurance agencies.

-Agency principals who wonder why it’s become even harder in recent years would not be alone.
-While it’s never been easy for independent agencies to attract good help, the COVID-19 pandemic forced professionals of all kinds to reassess their employment situations.
-Many agents who were performing well started asking hard questions about whether they were being fairly compensated for their work and appreciated by their organizations.
+While recruiting insurance agents and CSRs has long been an issue for agency owners, it has become especially difficult in recent years.
+The COVID-19 pandemic forced professionals of all kinds to reassess their employment situations, and many agents who were performing well started asking themselves hard questions about whether they were being fairly compensated for their work and appreciated by their organizations.

-Those who weren’t being treated well – stuck at home without laptops or other professional support from their agencies or brokerages during lockdown – quickly realized that sometimes the grass is indeed greener on the other side.
+Agents and CSRs who weren’t being treated well – stuck at home without laptops or other professional support from their offices during lockdown – quickly realized that sometimes the grass is indeed greener on the other side.

 In the process, prized talent has become even more valuable – and more expensive.
 Today, agents of all stripes are looking for some things they didn’t previously: many now expect a hybrid work week.
 Others expect a certain level of compensation for a determined amount of work ($80K a year, for example, for dialing the phone 22 times a day).
 Benefits plans are also desirable.

-Agencies that offer all three possess a distinct edge in recruiting.
+Agencies that offer all three possess a distinct edge.

 “The Great Resignation has fueled people to take a look at their own situations,” says Diana Gazzolo, Insurance Recruiter for Martin Grant Associates in Newton, Mass., which sources talent throughout the insurance industry.
 “They’ve found themselves asking, ‘Do I have the best deal?’
 Hungry people who weren’t being communicated to, left.